-This is a lecture-seminar course in which students' participation in classroom discussions, as well as presentation, will be evaluated as much as their participation during the lecture.
-Beyond regular class hours, students are also expected to conduct their own research on the course contents, relating their personal experience and understanding of the subjects using either online databases, libraries, or conduct fieldwork in the local bookstores.
+This is a lecture-seminar course in which students' participation in classroom discussions will be evaluated as much as their participation during the lecture.
+Beyond regular class hours, students are also expected to conduct their own research on the course contents, relating their personal experience and understanding of the subjects using online databases, and local libraries, as well as conducting fieldwork in the local bookstores.